Slaveche90/ttp229/README.md

-# ttp229
+# TTP229 Capacitive 4x4 Keypad Module
 This repository is for TTP229 Capacitive 4x4 Keypad Module connected to the Raspberry Pi 3

 TTP229 Capacitive 4x4 Keypad Module has two sets of jumpers which you have to connet co select specific mode for module.
 For this example script we selected jumper JP2, which is for 16 channel mode.
 All other jupers are disconnected.

 # Explanation of the code

 First we import libraries for the time and the GPIO pins.
 Then we set GPIO pin names to BCM, and disable warnings.